InfinityVM/InfinityVM/test/README.md

 tl;dr: run `make test-all` to iterate on tests.

-For integration tests, we mark them as `#[ignored]`.
-The tests directly rely on binaries in `target/debug`, which require one to run `cargo build` to update.
-A common foot gun with this type of test is forgetting to rebuild the binaries while making changes.
-To avoid the foot gun, we require developers to thoughtfully opt in via adding the ignored flag: `cargo test -- --ignored`.
-In `Makefile`, we have a convenience command `make test-all` that will run `cargo build && cargo test -- --ignored` for you
+The e2e tests are ignored because they take awhile to run. `cargo test -- --ignored`.
+In `Makefile`, we have a convenience command `make test-all` that will run `cd contracts && forge build && cargo test -- --ignored` for you